dreymonde/Operacjas/README.md

 We recommend you to use the newest "community version" (`0.3.0` at the time).

+#### Note

+There are aslo other implementations of "Advanced NSOperations".
+You can also see [danthorpe/Operations][danthorpe/Operations], which soon will become **ProcedureKit** (danthorpe/Operations#343).
+It has a lot more possibilities, and many predefined operations, conditions, observers and so on.
+However, we have different goals. **AdvancedOperations/Operations** aims to have a pretty small codebase which will perform as a ground for your own projects, features and new cool ideas, wherever **ProcedureKit** is mostly all-in-one solution.
+Also, **Operations** is still in the "flow state" and things are moving fast, and **ProcedureKit** already has stable releases.
+So, basically, use the project which is closer to you (you can also consider using so-called "Apple versions" of **Operations**).

+Also take a look [PSOperations](https://github.com/pluralsight/PSOperations).

 ## Usage

 *DISCLAIMER*: **Operations** are un-swifty as hell, with all these subclassing and reference semantics everywhere.
 But the goal of **Operations** is not to make `NSOperation` "swifty", but to make it more powerful *using* Swift.
 Operations are still a very great concept that can dramatically simplify the structure of your app, they are system-aware and they *just work*.